codacy-open-source-projects-scans/apero-cas/docs/cas-server-documentation/release_notes/RC1.md

 - The order of authentication handlers is now correctly preserved when authentication handlers are registered with the authentication plan.
 - Logging out of [Account Profile](../registration/Account-Management-Overview.html) will now initiate SLO if configured.
 - Memory leak fixes when managing virtual threads responsible for file monitoring features and watch services.
+- Spring Webflow actions may optionally run in the context of a transaction if the underlying action is configured to do so.
+- [OpenID Connect Claims Mapping rules](../authentication/OIDC-Authentication-Claims-Mapping.html) now support external Groovy scripts.
+- [Releasing a principal id based on attributes](../integration/Attribute-Release-PrincipalId-Attribute.html) now supports multiple comma-separated attributes as fallback options.